adobe/adobe-photoshop-api-sdk/README.md

    ```
    ![](docs/console.jpg)

-### Run the very first Photoshop 'Hello World' API using this SDK
+### Run /documentManifest Photoshop API using this SDK

 ```
-node src/sample/psapi/00_helloWorld.js
+node src/sample/psapi/11_getDocumentManifest.js
 ```

-You will see API response that says, `Welcome to the Photoshop API!`
+The sample script generates JSON manifest files from [input01.psd](https://raw.githubusercontent.com/adobe/adobe-photoshop-api-sdk/main/testfiles/input/input01.psd).
+The JSON manifest is the tree representation of all of the layer objects contained in the PSD document.

+___Other sample scripts require output storage to be set up.
+Below are the setup instructions for AWS S3.___

-## Input/Output Storage Options
+## Input and Output File Storage

-We support external services such as AWS S3, Azure, Dropbox, Google Drive.
-The below is how you can set up the external storage using AWS S3.
+We support external services including AWS S3, Azure, Dropbox and Google Drive.
+To set up external storage using AWS S3, please follow the instructions below.
+More details are to follow for other [storage providers](https://developer-stage.adobe.com/photoshop/photoshop-api-docs/general-workflow/#input-and-output-file-storage).

 ### Access to AWS
    1. If you don't already have an AWS account you can create one [here](https://docs.aws.amazon.com/rekognition/latest/dg/setting-up.html).